Information that JustHope Needs from Participants

 Trip Fee Payment

 If you have not completed your trip fee payment, please send your payment, noting which trip you are on (name or dates) and who the payment is for (if your name is not on the payment account).
-You may pay online through your dashboard.
-Or mail your check to JustHope, PO Box 4542, Tulsa, OK 74159.
+Payments can be made online or by mailing your check to JustHope, PO Box 4542, Tulsa, OK 74159.
 If you are not sure how much your trip fee is or how much you have already paid, you can print an invoice from your dashboard.
-If you would like to solicit sponsors for your trip, you may create your own sponsorship page.
-If you don't have a sponsorship page, and someone other than yourself will be making an online payment on your behalf, they should use this page.
+You can solicit sponsors for your trip by creating your own sponsorship page, or if someone other than yourself will be making an online payment on your behalf, they should use this page.

 You will need to let us know your flight information using this online form.